fadlifarham/kmeans-optimization-with-ga/README.md

-# K-Means with Genetehic Algorithm
+# K-Means with Genethic Algorithm

 This project aims to implement K-Means Optimization with Genethic Algorithm (GA) using Python